ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-4.md

 ![Lab2_21](/assets/hello-hdp/Lab2_211.png)

 Let’s get started with the first transformation.
 We want to **calculate the miles per gallon for each truck**.
 We will start with our _truck data table_.
 We need to _sum up all the miles and gas columns on a per truck basis_.
 Hive has a series of functions that can be used to reformat a table.
 The keyword [LATERAL VIEW](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+LateralView) is how we invoke things.
-The **stack function** allows us to _restructure the data into 3 columns_ labeled rdate, gas and mile with 54 rows.
+The **stack function** allows us to _restructure the data into 3 columns_ labeled rdate, gas and mile (ex: 'june13', june13_miles, june13_gas) that make up a maximum of 54 rows.
 We pick truckid, driverid, rdate, miles, gas from our original table and add a calculated column for mpg (miles/gas).
 And then we will **calculate average mileage**.

 ### 2.6.1 Create Table truck_mileage From Existing Trucking Data